-Lee Covington, President and Chief Executive, Senior Services, Inc – Covington joined the agency in August 2015 as its chief operating officer, bringing with him more than 25 years’ experience in nonprofit management and leadership.
-For six years before joining Senior Services, Covington worked as the executive director of Rockingham County’s Aging, Disability and Transit Services, an agency that offers services in the Senior Services vein.
-Previous to that, he filled several leadership roles at the Arc of the Piedmont, a nonprofit organization that helps people with intellectual and development disabilities in Charlottesville, Va.
+Lee Covington, President and Chief Executive, Senior Services, Inc. Covington joined Senior Services in August 2015 as its chief operating officer, bringing with him more than 25 years’ experience in nonprofit management and leadership.
+Prior to joining Senior Services, Covington worked as the executive director of Rockingham County’s Aging, Disability and Transit Services, and filled several leadership roles at the Arc of the Piedmont, a nonprofit organization that helps people with intellectual and development disabilities in Charlottesville, Va.
 He has a master’s degree in public administration from UNC-Greensboro.

-Dr. Nir Barziali – director of the Institute for Aging Research at the Albert Einstein College of Medicine and the Director of the Paul F. Glenn Center for the Biology of Human Aging Research and of the National Institutes of Health’s (NIH) Nathan Shock Centers of Excellence in the Basic Biology of Aging.
+Nir Barziali, MD, Director of the Institute for Aging Research at the Albert Einstein College of Medicine and the Director of the Paul F. Glenn Center for the Biology of Human Aging Research and of the National Institutes of Health’s (NIH) Nathan Shock Centers of Excellence in the Basic Biology of Aging.
 He is the Ingeborg and Ira Leon Rennert Chair of Aging Research, professor in the Departments of Medicine and Genetics, and member of the Diabetes Research Center and of the Divisions of Endocrinology & Diabetes and Geriatrics.

 Dr. Barzilai’s research interests are in the biology and genetics of aging.
-One focuses on the genetic of exceptional longevity, where we hypothesize and demonstrated that centenarians have protective genes which allows the delay of aging or for the protection against age-related diseases.
-The second direction is focused on the metabolic decline of aging, and we hypothesize that the brain leads this decline.
+One focus is the genetics of exceptional longevity, where we demonstrated that centenarians have protective genes that allow delayed aging or protection against age-related diseases.
+The second focus is on the metabolic decline of aging, and we hypothesize that the brain leads this decline.

-Ms. Jennie Smith-Peers – Executive Director of National Center for Creative Aging, leading the nation in supporting capacity building, cutting-edge research, and public policies for older adults in the arts.
+Jennie Smith-Peers, Executive Director of National Center for Creative Aging, leading the nation in supporting capacity building, cutting-edge research, and public policies for older adults in the arts.
 Prior to her tenure at NCCA, Jennie served as Executive Director of Elders Share the Arts, a pioneering arts and aging organization headquartered in Brooklyn, NY.
-Under her leadership, ESTA became an active advocate for older adults within the New York City cultural field, and developed an innovative cross-sector training program with the State Office on Aging and the Arts of Pennsylvania, now one of ESTA’s signature trainings.
+Under her leadership, ESTA became an active advocate for older adults within the New York City cultural field and developed an innovative cross-sector training program with the State Office on Aging and the Arts of Pennsylvania, now one of ESTA’s signature pieces of training.

 Her love of working with older adults began during her time as an AmeriCorps member which focused on supporting the health and well-being older adults throughout the Middle Tennessee area.
 Subsequently, Jennie led parallel careers as a professional actress and administer in aging, She is invited to speak locally and nationally on the importance of creativity in later life, intergenerational arts education, and strategies on how to use reminiscence and life review.